anth0nylin/anth0nylin.github.io/index.md

 ## Who am I?

-I am currently a senior at Adlai E Stevenson High School looking to pursue a degree in computer engineering.
+I am a senior at Adlai E Stevenson High School looking to pursue a degree in computer engineering.

 ## Connect with me!